windthroph/minesweeper/README.md

 ![loadgame](https://cloud.githubusercontent.com/assets/18745018/16509340/442de59e-3f01-11e6-98d2-4ede4e667c1c.png)

 ## Notes
 We used three different classes.
 The SingleButton class represents a single button on a multidimensional array.
 The second class, BoardUI, does everything that involves running the game.
-The minesweeper class is our main class that starts a new game, saves games, loads games.
+The minesweeper class is our main class which starts a new game, saves games, and loads games.

 ## Reflections
 We had issues with making the program open up the surrounding zero spaces when a zero space was pressed.
 I was able to figure this out by using recursion.
-A current problem with the prograsm is that the timer does not work when a game is saved.
-In future versions, I think it would be nice to be able to change the size of the grid.
+A current problem with the program is that the timer does not work when a game is saved.
+In future versions, I think it would also be nice to be able to change the size of the grid.

 ## Contributors
 Eric Whatley, Wayne Myhre, Aaron Rudolph, and Krystyn Gatewood helped make and design this project.